ksampathreddy/College-Attendance-Portal/README.md

 ## Features

 ###  Admin
--View Statistics of Faculty, Students, Attendance.
+- View Statistics of Faculty, Students, Attendance.
--Can Add Faculty and Assign Subjects to the faculty.
+- Can Add Faculty and Assign Subjects to the faculty.
--Add Students and View their Attendance Posted by Faculty.
+- Add Students and View their Attendance Posted by Faculty.
 - Generate attendance reports (Excel)
 - Post Notices and TimeTables
--Can Erase Faculty, Students and Attendance
+- Can Erase Faculty, Students and Attendance

 ### Faculty
 - Take real-time attendance for Assigned Subjects.